DevExpress-Examples/asp-net-core-dashboard-localization/readme.md

 <!-- default file list end -->

 The **DashboardLocalizationCore** project uses _Intl_ to apply culture-specific formatting.
 The Web Dashboard control supports and uses this API out of the box.
+Call the `DevExpress.localization.locale` method and pass the locale as a parameter: `DevExpress.localization.locale('de');`.

 ### Globalize